awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-get-version.md

 # Checking the SSM Agent version number<a name="ssm-agent-get-version"></a>

-Certain AWS Systems Manager functionalities have prerequisites that include a minimum Systems Manager Agent \(SSM Agent\) version be installed on your managed instances\.
-You can get the currently installed SSM Agent version on your managed instances using the Systems Manager console, or by logging in to your instances\.
+Certain AWS Systems Manager functionalities have prerequisites that include a minimum Systems Manager Agent \(SSM Agent\) version be installed on your managed nodes\.
+You can get the currently installed SSM Agent version on your managed nodes using the Systems Manager console, or by logging in to your managed nodes\.

-The following procedures describe how to get the currently installed SSM Agent version on your managed instances\.
+The following procedures describe how to get the currently installed SSM Agent version on your managed nodes\.

-**To check the version number of SSM Agent installed on an instance**
+**To check the version number of SSM Agent installed on a managed node**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.